cygni/snakebot-webclient/readme.md

 > npm install
 ```

-The application can be configured to connect to a specified snake game server using
+The application can be configured to connect to a specified snake game server on http://<host>:<port>/events using the following command:
 ```
-> npm start -- --server <url>
+> npm start -- --server-host <host> --server-port <port>
 ```

 To run the application against a local game server listening on port 8080, you can use: